bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 * Adding a direct (auto-regressive) connection between inputs and outputs seemed to make a huge difference (150 vs. < 100 loss).
-For me, this basically was the make or break piece for implementing MADE.
+For me, this basically was the make-or-break piece for implementing a MADE.
 It's funny that it's just a throw-away paragraph in the actual paper.
 Probably because the idea was from an earlier paper in 2000 and not the main contribution of the paper.
 For some things, you really have to implement it to understand the